jennifersokolov/jennifersokolov/pages/the-process.md

   <div class="b">
 <h1 id="fees">Booking & Fees</h1>

-You may schedule online or reach out personally
+You may schedule online through MINDBODY®, or you may reach out to me directly at jennifer.sokolov@gmail.com.
+Once we set a date and time to meet, you will be in the field and I will be awaiting our time.

 <a href="/booking-and-fees">Read More About Booking and Fees</a>